 You can buy the finest, hi-end equipment, spend a significant amount of money on electronics but if the installation is substandard, you may as well spit in the wind.
 Soundcrafters standards are very high.
-A unique benefit you have, as a Soundcrafters customer, is that our owner is an industry activist and also the owner of a worldwide organization called "IASCA" (International Auto Sound Challenge Association).
+A unique benefit you have, as a Soundcrafters customer, is that our owner is an industry activist and also the former owner of a worldwide organization called "IASCA" (International Auto Sound Challenge Association).
 Affiliated in 34 countries, IASCA represents the standards of auto sound system design, evaluation and installation.
 IASCA sends members of our staff to various countries to perform training sessions in the field.
 IASCA maintains the rule book used in judging Auto Sound Competitions internationally.
 Soundcrafters adheres to those standards in every installation we perform and back all of our work with a lifetime guarantee against any fail of our installation.
 If you are curious about these standards of industry, you can download the rules for free at www.IASCA.com.

 Digital Signal Processors